Champ Rugby

-Champ Rugby (formerly the RFU Championship) is an English rugby union competition among fourteen clubs.
+Elior Champ Rugby (formerly the RFU Championship) is an English rugby union competition among fourteen clubs.
 It is the second level of men's English rugby and is played by both professional and semi-professional players.
 The competition has existed since 1987, when English clubs were first organised into leagues.
+Historically the competition provided automatic promotion to the top-flight PREM Rugby, but following a vote by the RFU Council on 27 February 2026, automatic promotion and relegation between the two tiers was abolished from the 2026–27 season.
+Elior Champ Rugby remains a required pathway to the PREM under the new criteria-based expansion model, under which any club seeking admission to the PREM must first have played at least one season in the Champ.

 Format

 The fourteen teams each play one another twice (once at home and once away), the results of the matches contribute points to the league table with points awarded as follows: 4 for a win, 2 for a draw, and 0 for a loss, although a team can earn 1 bonus point for losing by 7 points or fewer and another for scoring 4 or more tries in a match.
-The top six teams enter the play-offs to determine the league champion, with 1st and 2nd earning home semi-finals and 3rd to 6th contesting quarter-finals; the winner then faces the bottom team in the 2025–26 Premiership for a chance at promotion.
+The top six teams enter the play-offs to determine the league champion, with 1st and 2nd earning home semi-finals and 3rd to 6th contesting quarter-finals; the winner, if eligible for promotion, then faces the bottom team in the 2025–26 Premiership for a chance at promotion.
+(Note: From the 2026–27 season, automatic promotion and relegation between the two tiers was abolished; entry to the PREM will instead be via a criteria-based expansion process.)
 The teams finishing 12th and 13th play a one-leg match, with the loser then facing the National League 1 runner-up to decide who remains in the Championship.
 The 14th-placed team is automatically relegated to National League 1 and replaced by that league's champion.